Contrasting Charles & Colvard, Ltd. (NASDAQ:CTHR) & Brilliant Earth Group (NASDAQ:BRLT)

-Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap consumer discretionary companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their risk, institutional ownership, earnings, dividends, analyst recommendations, valuation and profitability.
+Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap consumer discretionary companies, but which is the better business?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, profitability, risk, earnings, valuation and institutional ownership.

 Analyst Ratings

-This is a summary of current ratings and price targets for Charles & Colvard, Ltd. and Brilliant Earth Group, as provided by MarketBeat.
+This is a summary of recent ratings for Charles & Colvard, Ltd. and Brilliant Earth Group, as reported by MarketBeat.

 |Sell Ratings